bcgov/common-messaging-service/openshift/README.md

 At a minimum, you will need to have your a Service Client ID and secret, and the OAuth Url for that client/environment (basically who, where, how we authenticate).
 The service client id and password will be created through [Get Token](https://github.com/bcgov/nr-get-token).
 You will need to get the Common Messaging Service (CMSG) api url and the OAuth url for whichever Common Services environment you are targetting.

+Please see [Email Microservice OpenShift Readme](https://github.com/bcgov/nr-email-microservice/openshift/README.md) for more details on secrets, configmap and other configuration details.

 #### Secrets/Environment variables
 The following oc command creates a new secret, cmsg-client, that will be used to set environment variables in the application.